-Willis College is unique and distinct amongst all Ottawa universities and colleges.
+Willis College is unique and distinct amongst all Ottawa and Arnprior universities and colleges.
 When its doors first opened in 1866, Willis College quickly secured a reputation as a quality adult educational training provider dedicated to serving the community and committed to skills training excellence.
 Under the leadership of Stephen T. Willis, the College specialized in secretarial and business courses.
-Back in 1866, manual typewriters lined the classrooms of Willis Business College, where men and women from throughout the Eastern Ontario and Western Quebec Regions were taught the necessary skills of the day: typing, shorthand, dictation, filing, general office duties, and business methods and practices.
+Back in 1866, manual typewriters lined the classrooms of Willis Business College, where men and women from Eastern Ontario and Western Quebec Regions were taught the necessary skills of the day: typing, shorthand, dictation, filing, general office duties, and business methods and practices.

 Stephen T. Willis, a Lanark County resident, graduate of five commercial courses, and holding a degree, had substantial experience in managing business colleges in both Canada and the United States.
 President Gaines of Eastman College, New York, said of him:

 “Men possessing the well-rounded abilities and experiences that he has are a rarity.”

 S.T.
 Willis was also internationally recognized as an authority on shorthand.
 In 1936, three leading systems of shorthand were taught.
 To simplify the principles of shorthand, S.T.
 Willis developed a new and improved method exclusively for Ottawa – his Willis Shorthand book was first published in 1938.